The

 way she did.
 She did not even have a mirror to get used to her

-new appearance.
 What

 would her sisters say?
 She would not go out to play in the coming